tamirya/polywizz/README.md

 Client
 React JS

-#instructions
+# instructions

-Server:
+Server Side:<br />
-To run the server run the command ( On Windown ): python.exe .\main.py
+To run the server run the command ( On Windows ): python.exe .\main.py